-1 See the handout "Plotting Within-Group Regression Lines: SPSS, R, and HLM" for an illustration of the CASESTOVARS procedure.
+1 See the handout "Plotting Within-Group Regression Lines: SPSS, R, and HLM" for an illustration of the VARSTOCASES and CASESTOVARS procedures.
+Plots can be modified in SPSS by clicking on the graph in the output and making changes through the dialog box.